#ComeRideWithUs

 Day 7 - Ride to Renchinlumbe (Steppe side)

-Day 8 - Ride to Sharga Taiga (Forest & Bog) and high mountain pass Arrive at the Tsaatan People’s Camp - Spend the night in a teepee (if available)
+Day 8 - Ride to Sharga Taiga (Forest & Bog) and high mountain pass Arrive at the Tsaatan People’s Camp - Spend the night in a teepee (if available) First of SIX DAYS with packhorses

 Day 9 - Stay in Tsaatan area (Reindeer area)

-Day 10 - Leave Tsaatan area - returning the same road we entered
+Day 13 - Leave Tsaatan area - returning the same road we entered

-Day 11 - Ride to Tsagaan nuur (Steppe and lake area)
+Day 14 - Ride to Tsagaan nuur (Steppe and lake area)

-Day 12 - Stay close to Renchinlumbe (Local Village)
+Day 15 - Stay close to Renchinlumbe (Local Village)

 This trek begins with a 13 hour car ride from Ulaanbaatar past Moron to where we meet our guides, steeds and local Russian van which will act as our car support for the majority of the trek.
-There will be one or two days when it is likely that the road will be impassable for the vehicle and, instead, we will resort to the stalwart Mongolian pack horse to carry our belongings.
+There will be six days when it is likely that the road will be impassable for the vehicle and, instead, we will resort to the stalwart Mongolian pack horse to carry our belongings.
 This once in a lifetime ride will take you across 3000 meter high mountains, along the shores of the famed lake Khovsgul and up to meet the Tsataan Peoples - the last surviving truly nomadic Reindeer tribe on the planet.
 We will be spending a full day relaxing with the Tsataan People and getting a chance to see their life up close and personal.
 The difficult terrain means a slower pace and lots of time to enjoy the amazing vistas offered in this remote, forested part of Mongolia.
 Our circular route will have us heading our in a South Easterly direction and returning along beautiful ridge lines and wide open vistas to our starting point.

 Terrain includes river crossings, bog, brush riding, and forest riding – including sometimes steep terrain both up and down and, of course, miles of Mongolian steppe.
 Most days will include 5-6 hours of riding with ample time for rest breaks, photography or just relaxing.
 Evenings will include loads of star gazing, chatting around the fire (when we can build one) enjoying a cup of tea or a glass or red if you prefer.